-Notes on grooming retention: GroomProcessUsageRawDataRetentionDays and GroomProcessUsageMinuteDataRetentionDays are limited to their default values of 1 and 3 days respectively.
+Notes on grooming retention: GroomProcessUsageRawDataRetentionDays, GroomResourceUsageRawDataRetentionDays, and GroomSessionMetricsDataRetentionDays are limited to their default values of 1, while GroomProcessUsageMinuteDataRetentionDays is limited to its default value of 3.
 The PowerShell commands to set these values have been disabled, as the process usage data tends to grow quickly.
 Additionally, license based retention settings are as follows:

 - Premium licensed Sites - you can update the grooming retention settings above to any number of days.

 - Advanced licensed Sites - the grooming retention for all settings is limited to 31 days.